The French Pacific Nobody Talks About: A Week in New Caledonia

 The Departure

-I left Noumea on a Sunday morning.
-The Port Moselle market was setting up as my taxi passed.
-I could smell fresh bread through the car window.
-The lagoon was that particular shade of turquoise that your phone camera will never capture accurately.
+Leave Noumea on a Sunday morning and the Port Moselle market is setting up as the taxi passes.
+Fresh bread carries through the car window.
+The lagoon is that particular shade of turquoise that your phone camera will never capture accurately.

 New Caledonia is the South Pacific destination that doesn't advertise itself.
 It doesn't need to.
 It has the world's second-largest reef, French food, Melanesian culture, and islands that look like they were invented by a painter with no restraint.